dpw/pnntprss/README.md

    This will run `update.py` (which gets feeds) every minute and `expire.py` (which expires feed items) every 6 hours.
-(Note that `update.py` won't actuall request every feed every minute if you do this; it will only request feeds that haven't been checked for a configurable interval, which defaults to 30 minutes.)
+(Note that `update.py` won't actually request every feed every minute if you do this; it will only request feeds that haven't been checked for a configurable interval, which defaults to 30 minutes.)